limbu-malongo/datasciencecoursera/README.md

 		The script will create three dat sets:

-		The complete data set (samsungData) obtained by combining test and train data,  it has  10299 observations and 563 variables
+		The complete data set (samsungData) obtained by combining test and train data,  it has  10299 observations and 563 variables;
-		The samsungDatastdm which is a subset containing measurements on mean and standard deviations only it has 10299 observations and 81 variables
+		The samsungDatastdm which is a subset containing measurements on mean and standard deviations only it has 10299 observations and 81 variables;
-		The tidy_samsungData which contain the mean of measurements on mean and standard deviations per subject per activity, it has 180 observations and 81 				variables
+		The tidy_samsungData which contain the mean of measurements on mean and standard deviations per subject per activity, it has 180 observations and 81 variables.

 	In the working directory

 		The script will create three files:

-		tidy_features.txt, file containing the variable names of tidy_samsungData samsungData.txt, the complete dataset obtained by combining test and train data.
-This dataset has 10299 observations and 563 variables samsungDatastdm.txt,
+		tidy_features.txt, file containing the variable names of tidy_samsungData, 81 names;
+		samsungData.txt, the complete dataset obtained by combining test and train data.
+This dataset has 10299 observations and 563 variables;
+		samsungDatastdm.txt, it has 10299 observations and 81 variables;
+		tidy_samsungData.txt, tidy data set file, it has 180 observations and 81 variables.